cx-org/CombineX/README.md

 Since some people may not have macOS 10.15 beta installed, the recommended contributing way is:

 1. Fork the project.
-2. Open `Specs/Specs.xcworkspace`, make your changes under `CombineX.xcodeproje`.
+2. Open `Specs/Specs.xcworkspace`, make your changes under `Specs/CombineX` folder.
-3. All tests go `Specs/SpecsTests`.
-Make sure both scheme `Specs` and scheme `CombineSpecs` pass the test you wrote.
+3. All tests go `SpecsTests/CombineXTests` folder.
+Make sure both scheme `Specs` and scheme `CombineSpecs` pass the tests you wrote.

 ## State